seattlecoder/jira-googledocs-bridge/README.txt

-Description:
+## Description:

-The google-docs-jira.py file is a python script that retrieves information from the future grid JIRA server and put the information into a Google Docs document.
+The google-docs-jira file is a python script that retrieves information from the Future Grid JIRA server and put the information into a Google Docs document.

-Before you run the script:
+## Before you run the script:

 !!
 You need two accounts for Google and Future Grid JIRA !!